Article Last Updated: December 1, 2023

 This helps to absorb shock under the heel section; hence, provide a soft landing whenever you’re jumping or running.

-While most basketball shoes have herringbone pattern, Under Armour has gone as far as designing the traction in a diamond pattern.
-This feature provides greater control and traction.
+While most best basketball shoes have herringbone pattern, Under Armour has gone as far as designing the traction in a diamond pattern.
+This feature provides greater ankle support, control and traction.

 - Has a redesigned lacing system